barnabyalter/microservice_precompiler/README.md

         - SampleFolder:
           - Sample2:
             - Sample2

-* By default, camelcase in the yaml file is translated to lowercase with underscores unless specified, see initializing options above.
+        - SampleFolder:
+          - Sample2
+        - sample_with_underscore

+* The case of the files is preserved from the mustaches config yaml.
+However, files like the above 'sample_with_underscore' are assumed to contain a class SampleWithUnderscore since this is the standard ruby practice.
 * The top level is the directory you are building from.
 Multiple directories will work as well.
 * The top level directory contains an array of template names, each of which is a hash of logic files to use the template.
 ** For example, Sample and Sample1 are two logic files which implement a mustache template called Sample.
 * If one of the logic files is itself a hash it is assumed to be a directory.
 The mustache builder will treat this the same as the top level directory, reading the array of template file hashes with their array of logic files.
-** In the above example, SampleFolder is a folder called sample_folder which contains a mustache template called Sample2 and a logic file Sample2 which implements the template Sample2.
+** In the above example, SampleFolder is a folder which contains a mustache template called Sample2 and a logic file Sample2 which implements the template Sample2.
+The following SampleFolder with only Sample2 beneath is does the same thing.

 ## Contributing